 Major Gifts & Endowment

 Support for the Bar Foundation's Endowment Fund over time has raised its value to over $7 million.
 We rely on interest earned on the funds in the endowment to maintain a substantial, predictable source of income to carry out our mission.
-Endowment-related revenue is crucial for supplementing other forms of fundraising, allowing the Foundation to award unrestricted substantial annual grants to over 35 nonprofit legal aid organizations.
+Endowment-related revenue is crucial for supplementing other forms of fundraising, allowing the Foundation to award unrestricted substantial annual grants to nearly 40 non-profit legal aid organizations.

 Pillars of Justice